FRANCIS: Fast Reaction Algorithms for Network Coordination In Switches

 \subsection{Clock synchronization}

 .
-In state-of-the-art designs~\cite{Sundial}, clock synchronization is achieved by periodically exchanging timestamp information between adjacent devices.
-The information is carried by \textbf{synchronization packets} through a structure called the \textbf{synchronization spanning tree}, $\left<\mathit{root}, T\right>$, where $T$ is a directed spanning tree of the topology and $\mathit{root}$ is the root of the tree. $root$ serves as the master clock of the whole system.
-The precision of the clock of device $k$ can be measured by \mbox{its \textit{time uncertainty} $\epsilon^{(k)}(t)$ at time $t$, which is calculated as} Here, $\tau_{\mathit{last}\_\mathit{sync}}^{(k)}$ is the last time device $k$ received the synchronization message, $\texttt{max\_drift\_rate}$ is the maximum drift rate of a clock compared with the root's clock, $\epsilon_0$ is the noise inherent in hardware, and $depth$ is the number of hops between device $k$ and $root$.
-We define the \textit{time uncertainty bound} as $\epsilon=\max_{k} \epsilon^{(k)(t)}$, i.e., the maximal discrepancy we can have between any pair of clocks.
-(We note $\epsilon$ is a function of $t$, but just use $\epsilon$ for convenience.)
-The impact of network failures is that they can break the connectivity of the tree for an exceedingly long time, so that $\epsilon$ grows linearly with respect to the failure time until a new synchronization tree is reconstructed.
-We therefore think of $\epsilon$ in two settings: $\epsilon$ in the normal state, and the peak $\epsilon$ obtained during recovery.
+Clock synchronization is achieved by periodically exchanging timestamp information between adjacent devices.
+In state-of-the-art designs (e.g.,~\cite{Sundial, PTP}), the information is carried by \emph{synchronization packets} through the \emph{synchronization spanning tree}.
+The tree's root acts as the `grandmaster clock' that serves as the time reference to other clocks.
+The precision of the clock of device $k$ can be measured by its \textit{time uncertainty} $\epsilon^{(k)}(t)$~\cite{Sundial} at time $t$, calculated as Here, $\tau_{\mathit{sync}}^{(k)}$ is the \textit{last} time device $k$ received a synchronization message, $\texttt{max\_drift\_rate}$ is the maximum drift rate of a clock, $\epsilon_0$ is the noise inherent in hardware, and depth$^{(k)}$ is the number of hops between device $k$ and $\mathit{root}$.
+Finally, the overall \textit{time uncertainty bound} is defined as $\epsilon(t)=\max_{k} \epsilon^{(k)}(t)$, which measures the maximal discrepancy between any pair of clocks.
+During normal operation,~\footnote{We use $\epsilon$ for $\epsilon(t)$ when convenient where $t$ is implied.} $\epsilon$ is primarily determined by the \textit{tree depth}; when failures break connectivity of the synchronization tree, $\epsilon$ grows proportionally to the failure time $\mathit{t} - \tau_{\mathit{sync}}^{(k)}$ until a new tree is reconstructed.

-\textbf{Main objectives}.
-As suggested by Sundial~\cite{Sundial}, to achieve fault tolerant clock synchronization, our objective is to keep $\epsilon$ consistently small during normal times (without failures), and minimize the recovery time (and hence peak $\epsilon$) in case of failures.
-Additionally, \sysname should be generic to handle multiple concurrent failures.